reginapikalyova/reginapikalyova/README.md

 </div>
 <h2> About Me 👩🏼‍💻</h2>

- 💻 I am currently finishing my PhD in chemoinformatics
+ 💻 I have a PhD in chemoinformatics :)

  🧬 I am a pioneer in DNA-Encoded Library (DEL) Chemoinformatics